-Founded in historic Kampong Glam in 2012 by Jeffrey Wandly and Masturah Sha’ari through a shared passion for the arts, Maya Gallery was officially opened by Janice Koh, then Nominated Member of Parliament (NMP) for the Arts.
-The gallery has held more than 70 exhibitions by more than 100 artists rom Singapore, Malaysia, Indonesia, India, Korea, Japan and the United States, and continues to support emerging artists.
-With its international programme of exhibitions and participation in art fairs, the gallery has contributed strongly to the local art scene.
+Founded in historic Kampong Glam in 2012 by Masturah Sha’ari and Jeffrey Wandly, through a shared passion for the arts, Maya Gallery was officially opened by Ms Janice Koh, then Nominated Member of Parliament (NMP) for the Arts.
+The gallery has held close to 80 exhibitions by more than 100 artists from Singapore, Malaysia, Indonesia, New Zealand, India, Korea, Japan and the United States, and continues to support emerging artists.
+With its international programme of exhibitions and participation in art fairs, Maya Gallery has contributed strongly to Singapore's art scene.

-Upholding a social responsibility, Maya Gallery engages the public in creating an awareness and appreciation of art.
+Upholding a social responsibility, Maya Gallery engages the public in creating an awareness of, and appreciation for, art.
 The gallery offers workshops, learning journeys, art activities and corporate art retreats to promote team-building and bonding for corporate organisations, institutions and groups.
-It works with charities to help them in their fund-raising efforts through the curation of art auction exhibitions.
+It works with charities in their fund-raising efforts through the curation of art auction exhibitions.
 It has designed and published catalogues, produced music performances, and hosted book clubs and film screenings.
+It has also worked with community centres to bring art to the community.

 Maya Gallery was awarded Top 10 Art Galleries in Singapore (tallypress.com, 2018), Recommended Art Gallery (Expat Living Reader Awards, 2015) and Best Asian Contemporary Art Gallery of the Year (National Critics Choice, 2014).
 It has been described as a gallery which has "won the hearts of art enthusiasts with its locally flavoured exhibitions" (mydestination.com, 2014).